Short answer: yes, during daylight hours of course!

 The total energy produced that day was 356 kWh, all between 8:00 AM and 5:00 PM, a scant 9 hours.
 That was the most of any December day.

 So even though the maximum power exceeded anything from July or August, the short days of December mean less energy is produced overall.
 December as a whole was about 45% that of July’s production.
 The average day in July produced 380 kWh.
 July 6th had 526 kWH produced between 6:30 AM and 8:30 PM, during the full 14 hours of daylight.

 Two final notes on weather: clouds, and snow.

 While energy production over the course of an entire year is very predictable, day to day variation in solar irradiation can be substantial.

 Here’s a snapshot of the last day of the year (I’m writing as the sun sets).
-It’s December 31st, and you could barely tell the sun was up.
+It’s December 31st, and boy you could scarcely tell the sun was up!
 Cold and drizzly rain all day long.
 The maximum power was 2,500 W, a scant 4% of the maximum from the day previous!
-Total energy production was 7 kWh.
+Total energy production was a paltry 7 kWh.

 Because we have net metering, and aren’t concerned about going off-grid, this doesn’t concern us in the slightest, aside from the crummy feelings many of us experience on these gloomy days!

 Intermittency is a reality for grid operators managing renewable energy resources.
 But grid resilience is an emergent function of the whole, not merely a sum of its parts.
 Suffice it to say that grid dynamics can be a little counter-intuitive, and adding in new energy sources is more than doable with the tools we have available.
 It’s an exciting time!
 (Well, if you’re a nerd).